Redstone Technical Test Center

-The Redstone Technical Test Center (RTTC) was one of the eight test centers that comprise the Developmental Test Command of the United States Army Test and Evaluation Command.
-RTTC conducted flight-testing of small rockets and guided missiles, and performed life cycle testing for weapon components.
-It occupied over 265 buildings and 14000 acre of Redstone Arsenal, near Huntsville, Alabama.
-In October 2010, as part of the Base Reallocation and Closure (BRAC) process, RTTC was combined with the Aviation Technical Test Center from Fort Rucker to form the U.S. Army Redstone Test Center.
+The Redstone Technical Test Center (RTTC) was one of eight test centers that comprised the Developmental Test Command within the U.S. Army Test and Evaluation Command.
+RTTC was responsible for conducting flight-testing of small rockets and guided missiles, as well as performing life cycle testing for weapon components.
+It occupied over 265 buildings and 14,000 acres (14000 acre, or 14000 acre), or about one-third the area of Redstone Arsenal, near Huntsville, Alabama.

+In 2010, the merger of RTTC and the Aviation Technical Test Center (ATTC) formed the U.S. Army Redstone Test Center (RTC).

+History

+The origin of RTTC traces back to the Test and Evaluation Directorate of the Missile Research, Development and Engineering Center (MRDEC).
+The directorate conducted testing on a variety of missile components and subsystems.
+MICOM's RDEC was formed in 1985 as a part of the U.S. Army Missile Command (MICOM), with MICOM having been formed as part of the U.S. Army Materiel Command (AMC) in 1962.

+In 1990, the MRDEC Test and Evaluation Directorate became known as the Redstone Technical Test Center (RTTC) when it was transferred to the U.S. Army Test and Evaluation Command (TECOM), a component of AMC.

+In October 2010, resulting from the Base Realignment and Closure (BRAC) efforts, RTTC was combined with the Aviation Technical Test Center (ATTC) from Fort Rucker, Alabama, to form the U.S. Army Redstone Test Center (RTC).

-Use by NRPTA
+Role in NRPTA

-The RTTC has developed a capability for static firing hypergolic liquid rocket engines.
-RTTC's facilities and procedures may be used for future testing of Army, DoD, NASA, and private industry's liquid rocket engines as part of the National Rocket Propulsion Test Alliance (NRPTA).
+RTTC developed a capability of static firing hypergolic, liquid rocket engines.
+RTTC facilities and procedures were available to test liquid rocket engines of the Army, DoD, NASA, and private industry, as part of the National Rocket Propulsion Test Alliance (NRPTA).